 You will need:

-- Master’s or PhD in Economics or Public Policy
+- Master’s or PhD in Economics or Public Policy or relevant degree

-- Background in environmental policy
+- Background in environmental regulations

 - Strong quantitative skills and experience conducting benefit cost analysis and economic impact analysis